Muir Wood therapist, David Laing

 How Addictive is Marijuana?

-“Marijuana is not addictive.”
+One branch of a prickly green plant is shown against a white background.“Marijuana is not addictive.”
 It’s a statement repeated by drug dealers, blog writers, dedicated smokers and neophyte users.
 While it would be wonderful if this statement were true, science suggests that the statement is false.
 The 740,800 users who entered treatment programs for marijuana in 2009, according to the Treatment Episode Data Set, might concur.
 After all, if the drug weren’t addictive, these people might not need help in order to stop the drug abuse.

 Conquering a myth that is this persistent takes time, but it’s work worth doing.
 It’s also work that might be more important now than ever before, as the 2012 Monitoring the Future survey finds that only 66.9 percent of students in 8th grade view regular marijuana use as harmful.
 Perhaps if these students knew the truth, they’d be less likely to experiment with such a dangerous drug.